 The emblem on the current flag of the Federal Democratic Republic of Ethiopia is a five-point yellow star on a blue badge intended to represent unity and diversity of Ethiopia’s nations and nationalities.

 The most popular flag of Ethiopia is the plain green-yellow-red tricolour which is also used in Ethiopian Orthodox churches.
 It is used in most parts of the country sometimes more than the official flag with the blue emblem.

 The Original Flag

-The original Ethiopian flag consists a red, yellow and green colored pennants and dates back to as early as the 17th century.
-Although the proportion and shape of the colors may have varied, the Ethiopian flag remains to have all three colors.
-Each color has its own interpretation and has a special importance in the Ethiopian Empire’s Solomonic dynasty.
+The original flag was made up of a red, yellow and green colored pennants and dates back to as early as the 17th century.
+Although the proportion and shape of the colors may have varied, Ethiopia’s flag remains to have all three colors.
+Each color had its own interpretation and meaning to the Ethiopian Solomonic dynasty.

 The Empire Flag

 On 6th October 1897, the original flag was changed, as the pennants were transformed to rectangles.
 At this point, the green representing the country’s fertile land, the yellow it’s natural wealth and Christianity and the red, the power and faith of the nation.